South Korea's icebreaker 'Araon' returns from expedition to North Pole

 "Just a few weeks ago, a team of South Korean experts returned from an 85-day trip to the North Pole.
 I'm here at the Korea Polar Research Institute to meet the researchers in Songdo."

-During their latest trip, researchers carried out simultaneous ozone observations at both poles using helium balloons.
+During the trip, researchers conducted simultaneous ozone observations at both poles.

 "Everyone knows that there is an ozone hole over Antarctica.
 But even in the Arctic, ozone levels are gradually decreasing.
-That's why it's important to monitor ozone concentrations in the Arctic as well."
+That's why it's important to monitor ozone concentrations in the Arctic as well.
+If you do it at the same time, you can observe how ozone changes at the South and North Poles at the same time.
+So I think it's significant."

 It's specially designed to navigate across icy waters,… allowing it to sail through areas where ordinary ships can't,… including the polar regions.